Why study Chinese?

 Nearly 20 percent of the world’s population speaks Chinese, and its cultural traditions stretch thousands of years.
 Chinese studies students will have a chance to learn from professors whose interests range from Tang Dynasty poetry to Qing Dynasty trade routes, Taiwanese pop music and contemporary Chinese cinema.
 Furthermore, China’s impact on the global economy continues to grow significantly, making Chinese a great complement to an international business major.

-Major in Chinese
+Concentration in Chinese

 Minor in Chinese